greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/intro.html.md

 -   [fuzzystrmatch](fuzzystrmatch.html) - Determines similarities and differences between strings.
 -   [gp\_legacy\_string\_agg](gp_legacy_string_agg.html) - Implements a legacy, single-argument `string_agg()` aggregate function that was present in Greenplum Database 5.
 -   [gp\_sparse\_vector](gp_sparse_vector.html) - Implements a Greenplum Database data type that uses compressed storage of zeros to make vector computations on floating point numbers faster.
+-   [greenplum_fdw](greenplum_fdw.html) - Provides a foreign data wrapper (FDW) for accessing data stored in one or more external Greenplum Database clusters.
 -   [hstore](hstore.html) - Provides a data type for storing sets of key/value pairs within a single PostgreSQL value.
 -   [ip4r](ip4r.html) - Provides data types for operations on IPv4 and IPv6 IP addresses.
 -   [ltree](ltree.html) - Provides data types for representing labels of data stored in a hierarchical tree-like structure.